HiyaShah/obesitytracker/README.md

-# obesitytracker
+# Expo_Hacks_2019
-Built for a hackathon; regulates nutritional values across school districts
+The project built for a hackathon at Dublin High!